 Online mind maps can help with planning big projects at home or at work by creating a flow chart of related tasks.

 Kanban boards and Gantt charts are becoming more popular in both large and small businesses so team members can coordinate project responsibilities, even remotely.
-These are online project lists that allow users to show the progress on their tasks.
+These are online project lists that allow users to show their progress on their tasks.

 Communication tools, like Slack or Discord, are also very popular.
-At home, such tools can allow families to communicate from anywhere in real time and in groups.
+At home, such tools can allow families to communicate from anywhere in real-time and in groups.
 At the office, companies use them to allow employees to talk to one another in general, by department, or by direct message.
 Conversations in text also act as meeting notes participants can refer to later.

 Social media can also help organize, especially for organizations that aren’t businesses, such as clubs and informal groups.